Department of English

 College program (Including 4th and 5th year of Junior college and College)

-The curriculum designs in College focus on the undergraduates’ acquisition of advanced English proficiency.
-We offer a variety of courses such as Advanced Listening, English Advanced Reading, Professional Speech Presentation, Research Writing in English, and Language and Culture.
+The curriculum for the 4-year college is centered around enhancing undergraduates’ mastery of advanced English skills.
+Our course offerings include Advanced Listening, English Advanced Reading, Professional Speech Presentation, Research Writing in English, and Language and Culture studies.

 Three tracks in elective courses and compulsory courses